 China Considering Open Agro-Industrial Zone in Cambodia for Raw Materials Production

-The proposal was discussed during a working meeting held on March 24, 2025, between Chea Wutty, Secretary-General of the Investment Committee of Cambodia, and a delegation led by Jin Sangjin, Vice Minister of Foreign Affairs of Jiangsu Province.
+The proposal was discussed during a working meeting held on 24 March 2025, between Mr. Chea Wutty, Secretary-General of the Investment Committee of Cambodia, and a delegation led by Mr. Jin Sangjin, Vice Minister of Foreign Affairs of Jiangsu Province.

-During the meeting, Chea Wutty extended his gratitude to the Jiangsu provincial authorities for their ongoing encouragement of investment in Cambodia.
+During the meeting, Mr. Chea Wutty thanked the Jiangsu provincial authorities for their ongoing encouragement of investment in Cambodia.
 He highlighted the potential benefits of creating an agro-industrial zone focused on the production of raw and semi-finished materials, particularly for the furniture and tyre industries.
 He noted that while Cambodia is rich in natural resources, there is a pressing need for enhanced production and processing technologies.

 Mr. Jin Sangjin responded positively to the proposal, agreeing that establishing agro-industrial zones could significantly benefit Cambodia by reducing dependency on imported raw materials and boosting local value creation for large industries.